-Besides athletic pursuits, passengers can engage in immersive experiences like hiking along a World War II smuggling route; joining a question-answer session with a count in an Austrian castle; taking a Viennese cooking class; and visiting a farmer in his apricot orchard.
+Besides athletic pursuits, passengers can engage in immersive experiences like hiking along a World War II smuggling route; joining a question-and-answer session with a count in an Austrian castle; taking a Viennese cooking class; and visiting a farmer in his apricot orchard.

-In 2016, Avalon added 10 bikes to each of its Europe-based ships.
+Avalon added bikes to each of its Europe-based ships.
 They're free and available for independent touring.
 Additionally, the line offers optional guided excursions in locales where cycling is especially good.
 These include the Dutch countryside outside Amsterdam; Austria's Wachau Valley; Germany's Kaiserstuhl wine region; and along the Moselle River in Germany.

+The Strasbourg, France-based affordable cruise line's active excursions give passengers a solid selection of hiking- and biking-focused cruises.
 Among them: Hiking cruises in Austria and Hungary; in Portugal's Douro Valley and in France's Rhone Valley and Provencal Rhone.
 Each itinerary offers concurrent excursions for non-hikers.